 Student Ratings of Instruction

-Diagnostic Feedback (DF) provides both summative and formative feedback about average student progress on relevant course objectives, instructor teaching methods, and overall impressions of the instructor and course.
-The individual course report controls for extraneous factors (e.g., student work habits and motivation) beyond the instructor’s control, and reports converted and comparative scores.
-This is the instrument of choice for a comprehensive assessment of teaching effectiveness.
+A comprehensive tool that provides both summative and formative feedback about student progress on relevant course objectives, instructor teaching methods, and overall impressions of the instructor and course.

-Feedback gathers immediate student responses after each class or unit, weekly, or selectively as desired, so faculty can see the impact of changes they have made in their class.
-Feedback is based on the research of the Teaching Essentials instrument.
-The Feedback Report is sent directly and solely to the faculty so it can be used for immediate development, changes, course adjustments, and longitudinal tracking throughout the course.
+A short instrument that gathers immediate student responses after each class or unit; weekly, or whenever desired, so faculty can see the impact of changes they have made in their class.